gdsakelaris/Rustext/README.md

 ## Program Notes

-- ==All unique controls are displayed at the bottom of the window when relevant.==
+==- All unique controls are displayed at the bottom of the window when relevant.==

 - Here are the controls with "standard" functionality: